 New York State Public Health Law (PHL) 2165 requires all enrolled college students born after January 1, 1957 to show proof of immunity against measles, mumps and rubella.

 New York State Public Health Law (PHL) 2167 requires proof of meningococcal vaccine or a signed declination.
 Institutions, including colleges and universities, are required to distribute information about meningococcal disease and vaccine to all students meeting enrollment criteria, whether they live on or off campus.
-Please read the letter from Dr. Ellen Feit, SUNY Old Westbury's senior medical advisor (PDF).
+Please read about meningococcal disease and vaccination requirements here.

 Failure to provide proof of immunity to Measles, Mumps, Rubella, and Meningitis or a signed Meningitis declination will result in disenrollment from classes 30 days from the start of the semester for domestic students and 45 days from the start of the semester for international students.

-These records are required upon entry to the College and are kept on file in the Student Health Center.
+These records are required upon entry to SUNY Old Westbury and are kept on file in the Student Health Center.
 For more information, refer to the NYS Department of Health Immunization Requirements for Post-secondary Institutions.

 Effective May 22, 2023, students of SUNY Old Westbury are no longer required to be vaccinated against COVID-19.
-The College will, however, continue to require reporting of vaccination status as required by SUNY policy.
+We will, however, continue to require reporting of vaccination status as required by SUNY policy.